digital-asset/daml/daml-lf/spec/daml-lf-1.rst

 Built-in functions
 ^^^^^^^^^^^^^^^^^^

-This section lists the built-in functions supported by Daml LF 1.
+This section lists the built-in functions supported by Daml-LF 1.
 The functions come with their types and a description of their behavior.